williamgilpin/howto/howto_github.md

 If you get an error when switching branches, you might need to discard some local changes to master (do this carefully).
 In this case, use the force flag

   git checkout -f master

+## Permission issues

+`error: insufficient permission for adding an object to repository database .git/objects`

+Somehow the ownership got messed up for some files.
+From project base directory, try running

+    cd .git/objects
+    ls -al
+    sudo chown -R yourname:yourgroup *

+yourname and yourgroup can be figured out by seeing what the majority of of the ls -al usernames and groups are.
+My "group" appeared to be staff for some reason.
+This answer is taken from [StackExchange](http://stackoverflow.com/questions/6448242/git-push-error-insufficient-permission-for-adding-an-object-to-repository-datab)